aroucadi/evermore_app/recall-mvp/docs/PRODUCT/README.md

-# Recall Product Documentation
+# Evermore Product Documentation

-> Canonical product reference for the Recall Agentic Super App.
+> Canonical product reference for the Evermore Agentic Super App.
 > Single source of truth for product strategy, personas, and execution.

 ---

-## What is Recall
+## What is Evermore

-Recall is an **empathetic AI biographer for seniors**.
+Evermore is an **empathetic AI biographer for seniors**.
 It helps elderly users recount, preserve, and share their life stories through natural voice conversations, photo-triggered memories, and a persistent knowledge base that grows with every interaction.

-Recall is not a chatbot.
+Evermore is not a chatbot.
 It is an agentic AI system with:

 - Multi-modal inputs (voice, text, images)
 - Tiered memory architecture (short-term, semantic, episodic)